Skip to main content

 Insulin’s primary role is to shuttle glucose from the bloodstream into cells for energy.
 When cells become resistant to insulin’s signal, the pancreas compensates by producing more of it, leading to a state of high insulin levels, or hyperinsulinemia.
 This condition promotes fat storage and blocks the breakdown of stored fat for energy.

 Chronic stress introduces another layer of complexity through the hormone cortisol.
-Elevated levels, a product of our modern, high-pressure lifestyles, can increase appetite, drive cravings for high-calorie foods, and promote the storage of visceral fat, the metabolically active fat surrounding the organs.
-The combination of and high cortisol creates a powerful metabolic headwind, making fat loss exceedingly difficult.
+Elevated cortisol levels, a product of our modern, high-pressure lifestyles, can increase appetite, drive cravings for high-calorie foods, and promote the storage of visceral fat, the metabolically active fat surrounding the organs.
+The combination of insulin resistance and high cortisol creates a powerful metabolic headwind, making fat loss exceedingly difficult.

 Thyroid Hormones the Metabolic Pacemakers